timzhang642/neural_network_deep_learning/README.md

 # neural_network_deep_learning
-This repository contains projects for CSC578 Neural Network and Deep Learning
+This repository contains projects, practices for Neural Network and Deep Learning